 The Royal Oak's history in brief

-Thus, listed in the 1911 census as publican and grocer, Thomas Jones was the licensee of the Royal Oak for a period leading up to 1913.
+Thus, listed in the 1911 census as publican and grocer, Thomas Jones was the tenant and licensee of the business for a period leading up to 1913.
 He married Anne in about 1862 and they had four boys and two girls.
-Their daughter, Susannah, married William Hopley of Walsall Wood and, when his in-laws ceased operating the business in 1913, he took over the running of the pub.
+Their daughter, Susannah, married William Hopley, a brick maker, of Walsall Wood and, when his in-laws ceased operating the business in 1913, he took over the licence.

 The year and the month of the photo

 The plate above the front door of the pub is legible in the photo and reads line for line:-